dbsectrainer/devOps_tools/cheatsheets/grafana.md

 # Grafana Cheatsheet

+*This cheatsheet provides a reference for Grafana configuration, queries, and best practices.*

-# Note: Grafana 11 is the latest version as of April 2025
+*Note: Grafana 11 is the latest version as of April 2025*

 ## Basic Configuration
 ```ini